DevoXP/odin-recipes/README.md

 The current project is to develop a webpage for recipes using HTML.
+An amazing experience using various HTML tags and elements.